AllenM03/AllenM03/README.md

 - 👋 Hi, I’m @AllenM03
 - 👀 I’m interested in learning front end development and expanding my knowledge in this exciting field!
 - 🌱 I’m currently learning HTML, CSS , and Java at UNC coding bootcamp.
-- 💞️ I’m looking to collaborate on front end developing HTML,CSS,JAVASCRIPT.
+- 💞️ I’m looking to collaborate on Work opportunities, Full Stack Developing, HTML, CSS, and JAVASCRIPT.
-- 📫 How to reach me email me at almcbroombey@hotmail.com
+- 📫 Email me at allenmcbroombey@gmail.com

 <!---
 AllenM03/AllenM03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.